Flywheel energy storage generator can be connected to the grid

 - Flywheel energy storage system connected to the grid

-- Containerized energy storage cabinets connected to the grid
+- Flywheel energy storage power generation is stable on the grid

 - Technology development bloemfontein energy storage project connected to the grid